 Reid recognizing the man, who was about to enter through the kitchen, said, “Hey Finnick!
 Sorry about that.
 What are you doing here?”

-Finnick wiping his nose from blood coming down replied with a smile, “It's okay.
+Opening the door, Finnick wipes his nose from blood coming down and replied with a smile, “It's okay.
 I came to visit you squirt.
 Here give me a high five.”

-Reid excitedly responded with a slap to Finnick’s clean hand and said, “All be back.
+Reid excitedly responded with a slap to Finnick’s clean hand and said, “I'll be back.
 I have to get changed.”
 Reid quickly climbed up the stairs and disappeared.

 In the mean time, while watching my brother idolize Finnick, I had grabbed some ice from the fridge and placed it into a towel for his nose.
 “Here.”
 I said catching his attention.